-- In a day, about 50 cases are listed of which only about 6 are heard. - In all cases there is a difference between the cause list available online (ecourts.gov.in) and that actually followed in the court.
-When our researchers spoke to the court clerks about this, it was attributed to lack of personnel to upload information about listing of cases to the website and a general lack of seriousness about information on the e-courts website.
+- In a day, on average, about 50 cases were listed, of which only about 6 were heard. - In all the four courts studied, there was a difference between the cause list available online (http://ecourts.gov.in) and the one actually followed in the court.
+When our researchers spoke to the court clerks about this, it was attributed to lack of personnel available to upload updated cause lists to the website, and a general lack of seriousness about information on the e-courts website.